 What Can I Do to Relieve My Pollen Allergy Symptoms?

-Thankfully, there are several options for relieving pollen allergy symptoms, available both over-the-counter and by prescription.
-Talk to your doctor or a board-certified allergist about your symptoms and treatment options.
+Thankfully, there are several options for relieving pollen allergy symptoms, available both over the counter and by prescription.
+Talk with your doctor about your symptoms and treatment options.
 Your doctor might have you take a combination of medicines to keep your symptoms controlled.
 These medicines include: